-- 1) Lecturers base the assessment on the expected learning outcomes of the course to design the evaluation criteria [Exh.1.15.Course syllabi]. - 2) Lecturers design exam questions, tests, ... with the aim to evaluate the outputs of students from the course evaluation criteria [Exh.5.14.Some samples of Midterm and Final tests]. - 3) For generic courses, examinations are held at the same time for all students to ensure fairness. - 4) For specialized courses, the exams are organized by the lectures themselves.
+- 1) Lecturers base on the expected learning outcomes of the course to design the evaluation criteria [Exh.1.15.Course syllabi]. - 2) Lecturers design exam questions, tests, ... with the aim to evaluate the outputs of students from the course evaluation criteria [Exh.5.14.Some sample examnation with Bloom scale analysis]. - 3) For generic courses, examinations are held at the same time for all students to ensure fairness. - 4) For specialized courses, the exams are organized by the lectures themselves.
 All the evaluation criteria have been clearly communicated to students at the first lecture, and via student's handbook and website. - 5) After the exam, exam questions and answers are published on the website and in hard copy placed at the Library of CAF for reference and comparison [Exh.5.15.Code of the exam materials in Library].